 The list accounts for all generation, storage and interconnection applications, including wind, hydro, pumped storage, conventional etc, received by the Transmission System Operator (TSO), EirGrid.

-*We're sorry but the list is currently unavailable.
+*This list is currently under review.
 Please check back here soon.